im-open/ghas-enablement/README.md

 1. Update the `.env` with the required values.
 Please pick one of the authentication methods for interacting with GitHub.
 You can either fill in the `GITHUB_API_TOKEN` with a PAT that has access to the Org.
 OR, fill in all the values required for a GitHub App. **Note**: It is recommended to pick the GitHub App choice if running on thousands of repositories, as this gives you more API requests versus a PAT.

 1. Update the `GITHUB_ORG` value found within the `.env`.
-Remove the `XXXX` and replace that with the name of the GitHub Organisation you would like to use as part of this script.
+Remove the `XXXX` and replace that with the name of the GitHub organization you would like to use as part of this script.

 1. Update the `LANGUAGE_TO_CHECK` value found within the `.env`.
 Remove the `XXXX` and replace that with the language you would like to use as a filter when collecting repositories. **Note**: Please make sure these are lowercase values, such as: `javascript`, `python`, `go`, `ruby`, `hcl`, `powershell`, etc.